acgetchell/mundus-atrox/src/journals/twenty-fifth.md

 >
 > A horrible chuckle.

  *Calmul* eventually realizes that he has the ability to build one!
-He nearly disappears into a fog of animated tools and constructs, and we can see him grasping nearby objects as we see this object manifest.
-It’s a metal, folding contraption thing that expands and contracts and has lots of gears on it.
+He nearly disappears into a fog of animated tools and constructs, and we can see him grasping nearby objects as the object manifests.
+It’s a metal, folding contraption thing that expands and contracts in strange directions and has lots of gears on it.

-We drink the potions and shrink, watching puddles of reddish-pinkish-brown slime drain away into this metal box.
-We are now 6” high; *Benjamin* and *Wulrif* work together to track *Droki*.
-After 8 hours we make some progress down these tunnels. *Benjamin* loses the trail and takes a guess as to which way we should travel. *Geral* gives *Benjamin* some inspiration and he eventually finds his way.
+We drink our potions and shrink, watching puddles of reddish-pinkish-brown slime drain away into *Calmul's* metal box.
+We are now 6" high, and the air is strangely thick. *Benjamin* and *Wulrif* work together to track *Droki*, but the tunnels are long and confusing.
+After 8 hours of progress, *Benjamin* loses the trail and takes a guess as to which way we should travel. *Geral* gives *Benjamin* some Inspiration and he eventually recovers the track.
 We start to feel tingly after a long time of traveling.
 Then, we find ourselves in a larger area and start to see rocks orbit us.
 We realize that we are growing in size.
 We quickly get *Calmul* to open the Box of Holding so we can gain our original forms with our original mass.

 We feel a bit out of sorts, funny tastes and twinges throughout our bodies.
-We are in a large cavern with a Monolith in the center.
+We are in a large cavern with a series of stepped pyramids, the Monolith on the central, highest mound.
 We see a bunch of Drow and Driders and, looking expectantly at us, *Mistress Ilvarra*.

 > “See M’lady, here they are.” says *Droki*.